 When you enter the building

-Let’s start at the beginning; you have arrived at St Augustine’s some minutes before a service is due to begin (and you can find the times for these on the schedule of services page), you have entered the outer door of the church, come through the small porch, perhaps pausing to have a quick look at the notices on the wall of the porch, you have passed through the main door into the church, and you want to know what is now expected of you.
+Let’s start at the beginning; you have arrived at St Augustine’s some minutes before a service is due to begin (and you can find the times for these on the Calendar page), you have entered the outer door of the church, come through the small porch, perhaps pausing to have a quick look at the notices on the wall of the porch, you have passed through the main door into the church, and you want to know what is now expected of you.
 Is there something that everyone is waiting for you to do?
 No, not particularly.
 Just ahead of you, at about the same distance as the font (which may or may not have a display of flowers in it when you come), there will be someone standing and handing things out from a small table — a service booklet, probably, a newsletter for the week, a hymnbook in all probability, and perhaps a Bible — and whilst you are exchanging greetings with this person, you will collect these items, and then find somewhere to sit.

 There are two sorts of seating at Saint Augustine’s, the wooden pews on the right of the church as you stand facing the tapestry, and the more ordinary chairs on the left.
 Normally you can (and should) sit where you like.
 Very occasionally there will be some seats reserved, but if there are, then they will be labelled.

 It might be an idea, if you are at all concerned that you may not do the right thing at the right time, not to sit close to the front of the church.
 That way you will be able to watch what other people are doing, and do the same thing yourself.
 It will probably become clear quite quickly that not even regular worshippers here always know exactly when they should stop standing and start sitting.